joscha-st/bad_walden_stadtwerke/Documents/Application Software/README.md

 ![Poweruser: Tariff details gas](UI_Poweruser_Tarifdetails_GAS.png)

 #### Poweruser: Customer management
 This process gives the poweruser an overview of all customers and their tariffs.
-Instead of filtering through the segments, the individual customer's tariff are in the focus.
+Instead of filtering through the segments, the individual customer's tariffs are in the focus.
 Powerusers can change, add and delete the documents.
 ![Poweruser: Customer management](UI_Poweruser_Kundenmanagement.png)